vyperfun/vyper.fun/2/interface_and_imports.md

-# Chapter 8: Interfaces and Import Statement
+# Chapter 8: Interfaces and Imports

 ## Put it to the test